eProsima/Fast-DDS-docs/docs/fastdds/use_cases/large_data/large_data.rst

   If the property is not present, it will be set to the lowest priority.
   Samples for DataWriters with the same priority are handled with FIFO order.

-* |ROUND_ROBIN_SCHED_POLICY-api| works as the previous one, but allows the DataWriters to reserve part of the output bandwidth.
+* |PRIORITY_WITH_RESERVATION_SCHED_POLICY-api| works as the previous one, but allows the DataWriters to reserve part of the output bandwidth.
   This is done with the property ``fastdds.sfc.bandwidth_reservation``.
   Allowed values are from 0 to 100, and express a percentage of the total flow controller limit.